Saereth/FTB-Team-Bases/README.md

 There are two ways to do this:

 1. Use the `/ftbteambases create <base-definition>` command.
 This needs admin privileges, so regular players would likely run this via a command block.
 The base definition is the JSON file you created above, e.g. `/ftbteambases create ftbteambases:my_base_type`
-2. Set up a portal structure, using the `ftbteambases:portal` block.
-This block can only be obtained with the `/give` command, but can be used to build a portal structure in your lobby (although it looks like a Nether portal block, it doesn't need obsidian around it - feel free to create any shape and surrounding you like).
-When a player walks into this portal block, they are either teleported to their base (if they have one), or presented with a selection GUI to create a base, based on the currently-existing base definitions.
+2. Set up a portal structure using the `ftbteambases:portal` block.
+This block can only be obtained with the `/give` command, but can be used to build a portal structure in your lobby.
+The portal block visually looks like a Nether portal block but doesn't require an obsidian frame - you can create any shape and surrounding you like.
+When a player walks into this portal block:
+   * If they are in a team: teleports them to their team's base spawn
+   * If they are not in a team: opens the base selection GUI to create a new base

 Note that base creation can take a few seconds, especially if there are multiple region files to be copied/relocated from the templates to the live dimension.
 Players get a progress indicator while their base is being prepared (preparation should not cause any noticeable server lag).